 Remembering a hand you played yesterday can be tough.
 Remembering a hand you play a month ago is nearly impossible.
-And forget trying to remember every last detail like card suits, exact bet sizing, etc. But all of these elements are crucial when you go to study hands you’ve played, and as a live player you have no easy way to retaining this information.
+And forget trying to remember every last detail like card suits, exact bet sizing, etc. But all of these elements are crucial when you go to study hands you’ve played, and as a live player, you have no easy way to retain this information.
 Until now!

 If you are a live poker player who wants to study better, this journal is a must.
 The cover is designed to be fairly inconspicuous so that you can feel confident bringing it with you to the tables.
 Just leave your copy in your car or poker bag so you have it with you for each and every session.
 And if you end up using it in a really creative way, let me know!
 Or if you think of any features a book like this could use, I’m all ears!
 Just let me know on Twitter =)